Lawrence W. Jones

-Lawrence William Jones (born 1925) is an American academic and professor emeritus in the Physics Department at the University of Michigan.
-His field of interest is high energy particle physics.
+Lawrence William Jones (November 16, 1925 – June 30, 2023) was an American academic and professor emeritus in the physics department at the University of Michigan.
+His field of interest was high energy particle physics.

 Early life and education

-Lawrence W. Jones was born in Evanston, Illinois, in 1925.
+Lawrence W. Jones was born in Evanston, Illinois, on November 16, 1925.

 His father was C. Herbert Jones, a mathematics teacher at New Trier High School.
 Lawrence Jones graduated from New Trier in 1943.

 Jones entered Northwestern University in the summer of 1943 and was drafted into the U.S. Army in February 1944.
 He shipped to Europe on the RMS Aquitania in December 1944, and served in the Signal Corps Company of the 35th Infantry Division until December 1945, when he returned to the United States on the RMS Queen Mary.
 Jones returned to Northwestern for the spring term in 1946 and earned a B.S. with a double major in zoology and physics 1948 and an M.S. in 1949.
 In 1952 he received a Ph.D. at the University of California, Berkeley.
-He and his wife Ruth married in 1950, and they have three children.
+He and his wife Ruth married in 1950, and they had three children.